-Medical dictation has evolved with improvements in voice recognition software.
-When many of today’s physicians began their careers, medical dictation meant having a transcriptions in the room taking notes in real-time.
-That simpler reality has now been replaced by a wide range of medical dictation workflows that offer greater flexibility and lower costs.
+Medical dictation has changed substantially due to improvements in voice recognition software.
+When many of today’s physicians began their careers, medical dictation meant having a transcriptionist in the room taking notes in real time.
+But that more straightforward reality is long gone, and today there’s a wide range of medical dictation workflows that offer greater flexibility and lower costs.

 An efficient medical dictation workflow is one of the best ways to minimize time spent on clinical documentation.
-But with cost pressures and constantly changing technology it can be hard to know which workflow is the best fit for your practice.
+But with cost pressures and constantly changing technology, it can be hard to know which workflow best fits your practice.

-Which medical dictation workflow is best for you?
+Which medical dictation workflow is best for your practice?

-This is as simple as it gets.
+This first option is as simple as it gets.
 As the physician, you dictate directly into a digital voice recorder that saves your dictation as an audio file.
-This file gets transferred to a medical transcriptionist, who could be part of your staff or off site.
+You send the file to a medical transcriptionist, who could be part of your staff or off-site.
 The transcriptionist listens to the dictation and types what they hear into a text document or directly into the EMR.
 After the transcription comes back, you review the note for accuracy.

 - Who it’s good for: Physicians who don’t want to learn a new workflow and have plenty of money to allocate to transcription services or additional staff.

-This is the workflow used by modern medical transcription services if you were to send your dictations off site, but it can also be performed in office.
+Automated dictation with proofreading is the workflow modern medical transcription services will use if you send your dictations off-site, but you could also set this up in the office.
 As the physician, you still dictate into a voice recorder but with attention to the clarity of your speech.
-The recording is automatically transcribed by a medical grade speech-to-text software like Dragon Medical.
+Then the speech-to-text software automatically transcribes your dictation.

 Because a computer is doing the initial transcription, you need to speak clearly and at a moderate pace with good pronunciation.
-The initial transcript is reviewed by a medical office assistant who corrects any dictation errors by listening to your original voice recording.
-As with the first option, you will want to review the final transcript for accuracy.
+A medical office assistant reviews the initial transcription and corrects any dictation errors by listening to your original voice recording.
+As with the first option, you will want to check the final transcript for accuracy.

-- Benefits: No extra time required for the physician; no need to learn new software.
+- Benefits: No extra time is required for the physician; no need to learn new software.

-- Costs: Requires new attention to clarity when speaking dictations; cost of transcription services may be lower than Option 1, but in office workflow also requires purchasing transcription software; final note may not be complete for several hours up to several days; requires physician to return to the note for a final review.
+- Costs: Requires new attention to clarity when speaking dictations; price of transcription services may be lower than Option 1, but in-office workflow also requires purchasing transcription software; final note may not be complete for several hours up to several days; requires the physician to return to the note for a final review.

-- Costs: While much faster than typing, still requires review and editing by physician; must purchase subscription to medical speech-to-text software.
+- Costs: While much faster than typing, it still requires review and editing by the physician; you must purchase a subscription to medical speech-to-text software.

-This option can easily be used in combination with a desktop speech-to-text workflow.
-The benefit of mobile is that you don’t have to be tethered to a particular work station or even to the office.
 Some physicians also dictate their notes during the patient visit, using dictation as an opportunity to engage the patient and ensure accuracy.
-Used well, mobile dictation can turn documentation time into a meaningful patient interaction while saving hours each week.
+Mobile dictation can turn documentation time into a meaningful patient interaction while saving hours each week.

-- Benefits: Transcription is instant, accurate, and affordable; dictation can be completed anywhere; allows flexibility and creative solutions for cutting documentation time and improving patient engagement.
+- Benefits: Transcription is instant, accurate, and affordable; complete dictation anywhere; it allows flexibility and creative solutions for cutting documentation time and improving patient engagement.